 About two years ago, Razer introduced the original Mamba mouse and it took the PC gaming world by storm.
-The amazing success of that mouse was thanks in no small part to its wired and wireless abilities; however, its sensor, software suite and overall ergonomics are what made it a perennial favorite for many hard core gamers.
-Recently, the same mouse is upgraded with Razer's latest 4G sensor technology.
-Today, I'm going to find out how good this new Razer Mamba stands up against some of today's cutting edge mice.
-Now, read on for my full featured review.
+The amazing success of that mouse was thanks in no small part to its wired and wireless abilities; however, its sensor, software suite, and overall ergonomics are what made it a perennial favorite for many hardcore gamers.
+Recently, the same mouse is upgraded with Razer’s latest 4G sensor technology.
+Today, I’m going to find out how good this new Razer Mamba stands up against some of today’s cutting-edge mice.
+Now, read on for my full-featured review.

-Unless you have held a Razer Mamba in your hands, it is actually very hard to describe the ergonomics and make what is mainly intangible a tangible.
+Unless you have held a Razer Mamba in your hands, it is actually very hard to describe the ergonomics and make what is mainly intangible tangible.
 Ergonomics is one of the things that made Razer the darling of the professional gaming world and the Mamba is no exception.
-While most companies take a more "universal" approach that is 3 parts palm grip, 3 parts finger grip and all parts boring, Razer has taken a different approach - one that is not only ergonomic but actually very intriguing.
+While most companies take a more “universal” approach that is 3 parts palm grip, 3 parts finger grip, and all parts boring, Razer has taken a different approach – one that is not only ergonomic but actually very intriguing.

-If you were to just look at the Mamba, you would think that it was a slightly odd looking "finger grip mouse".
-In some ways, you're right and completely wrong in some respects.
+If you were to just look at the Mamba, you would think that it was a slightly odd-looking “finger grip mouse”.
+In some ways, you’re right and completely wrong in some respects.
 You would be right in that the rear palm swell is shallow compared to many palm grip mice (as the palm swell is one of the main contact points between your hand and the mouse with this grip).
 The main left and right buttons look like they are made for finger gripping.
 This is in fact the case and the Mamba is first and foremost a finger grip mouse.
 Razer has done what was considered almost impossible before they came along: this finger grip mouse is also very comfortable in a palm grip.

 The sides of the Mamba also get this dual ergonomic treatment with the lower half of each side grip having distinctly different angulations than the top half.
 This too makes the overall feel of the mouse completely different – and almost perfect – for either a palm or finger grip.

-When you add in all the little refinements, the net result is this Mamba is going to be comfortable for both finger and palm grip users.
-If you never use more than one style of holding your mouse, you will think its ergonomics were tailor-made just for your style grip.
+When you add in all the little refinements, the net result is that this Mamba is going to be comfortable for both finger and palm grip users.
+If you have never used more than one style of holding your mouse, you will think its ergonomics were tailor-made just for your style grip.
 Even if you are one of the minority of gamers who use what is called a claw grip, this mouse will a better than average fit.
-It may be a touch long for your needs - and a Cooler Master Storm Spawn will be even more comfortable - but the Mamba is more than adequate even when used in a claw grip.
-The only issue we have with the ergonomics is the location of the thumb buttons is a touch off for both palm and finger grip styles.
+It may be a touch long for your needs – and a Cooler Master Storm Spawn will be even more comfortable – but the Mamba is more than adequate even when used in a claw grip.
+The only issue we have with the ergonomics is that the location of the thumb buttons is a touch-off for both palm and finger grip styles.
 It may not be perfect for either, but it still is more than adequate.
 I assume the design and location of these two buttons was the best compromise Razer could find.

-Like the overall dimensions of the base station (which are large), this single cord issue is not a big deal.
+Like the overall dimensions of the base station, this single cord issue is not a big deal.
 The idea behind the hybrid setup is to give you a wired backup option, for when the lone lithium-ion battery goes dead and you need to recharge it; or you want to make sure you have zero lag issues.
 In either case, this is more a backup solution and this is first and foremost a wireless mouse that can recharge and be used at the same time via wired mode.